raspberrypilearning/animated-story/en/step_5.md

 ## Animate text

-In this step you will add a cool animation to the text to grab people's attention!
+In this step, you will add a cool animation to the text to grab people's attention!

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/animated-story-step5?page=sammy.html" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>